SpeakUP Academy

 What does the suffix -shaped mean in English?

-The suffix -shaped having the shape of a specified object or form; figuratively, having developed in a manner resembling a specified shape In Spanish it usually maps to con forma de / en forma de.
+The suffix -shaped describes the shape of something, literal or figurative: heart-shaped and pear-shaped.
+In Spanish it usually maps to con forma de / en forma de.

 Can you give an example of a word with -shaped?